aquasecurity/tracee/docs/installing/headers.md

 # Linux Headers

+!!!
+Note
+    The default (latest) image is lightweight and portable.
+It is supposed to support different kernel versions without having to build source code.
+If the host kernel does not support BTF then you may use the full container image.
+The full container will compile an eBPF object during startup, if you do not have one already cached in /tmp/tracee.

-In order to compile the kernel version specific eBPF object, Tracee needs some Linux kernel headers.
+When running `tracee:full` container image, in order to compile the kernel version specific eBPF object, Tracee needs some Linux kernel headers.
 Depending on your Linux distribution, there may be different ways to obtain them.

 - Ubuntu/Debian/Arch/Manjaro: install `linux-headers` package.
 - CentOS/Fedora: install `kernel-headers` and `kernel-devel` packages.
-- macOS: follow the [Docker for Mac](./docker-mac.md) guidelines.
+- macOS: follow the [Building on OSX](../building/macosx.md) guidelines.

 Normally the files will be installed in `/lib/modules/${kernel_version}/build` which is where Tracee expects them.
 If you have the headers elsewhere, you can